zhigang-yao/CellScope/Readme.md

 ---

-## 📂 Test Data
+## Test Data

-To facilitate testing and benchmarking, we provide several datasets that can be directly accessed from this repository or downloaded from external sources.
+To facilitate testing and benchmarking, we provide several datasets that can be directly accessed from `Test Data/` or downloaded from external sources.

-### ✅ Directly Available in This Repository:
+### Directly Available in `Test Data/` Folder:
 | Dataset Name       | Tissue            | #Cells  | #Genes  | #Cell Types |
 |-------------------|------------------|---------|---------|------------|
 | **GSE36552.mat**  | Mouse Lumbar      | 90      | 20,214  | 6          |